scheid/water-valve-charts/docs/README.md

 It is also possible to display evaluation results for each of the nodes, whether each was true or false.
-The WVC code does not inherently do this, because its job is to calculate the layout data, not how to display it.
-With the code you are writing that uses the WVC data, you can easily create a display as shown below, using whatever shapes and styles are appropriate for your display.
+You can easily create a display as shown below, using whatever shapes and styles are appropriate for your display.
+To enable this, you must include a boolean field that describes the evaluation result of each individual item/object in the chart, whether it is true or false (e.g., whether the valve would be open or closed, respectively, to maintain the analogy).
+In the water valve configuration, set highlightExecutionPath to true, and set evaluationResultField to the name of the field containing the evaluation result for each of the individual items.

 `A AND (B AND (M OR N) AND Z) AND (E OR (P AND Q) OR S) AND F AND (G OR H OR I)`